hastest/juliannma.com/_includes/about.md

 > <cite> Jason Underpants, <a href="#">Times</a></cite>

 I graduated with honors from Stanford Univerisity with degrees in music and creative writing, and attended _École Normale Supérieure de Musique de Paris_ ("Alfred Cortot") as a Fulbright scholar.
-I then earned my master of music degree at the Juliard school of music and completed a doctorate degree at Mannes (the New School) with a focus on entrepeneurship.
+I then earned my master of music degree at the Juilliard school of music and completed a doctorate degree at Mannes (the New School) with a focus on entrepeneurship.

 I currently teach music at Avenues The World School, and maintain a studio of private students in new york.